radar/guides/specification-reference.md

 href="http://opensource.org/licenses/alphabetical">opensource.org/licenses/alphabetical</a>
 approved.</p>

-<p>The most commonly used OSI approved licenses are BSD-3-Clause and MIT.
+<p>The most commonly used OSI approved licenses are MIT and Apache-2.0.
+GitHub
-GitHub also provides a license picker at <a href="http://choosealicense.com">choosealicense.com</a>/.</p>
+also provides a license picker at <a href="http://choosealicense.com">choosealicense.com</a>/.</p>

 <p>You should specify a license for your gem so that people know how they are